openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       .. note::

-         Legacy support exists for specifying the full path to the device tree.
+         There is legacy support for specifying the full path to the device tree.
 However, providing just the ``.dtb`` file is preferred.

       In order to use this variable, the